-QUÉBEC CITY, Dec.
-13, 2013 /CNW/ - The Honourable Shelly Glover, Minister of Canadian Heritage and Official Languages, today continued in Québec City the pan-Canadian consultations to seek Canadians' views on how they would like to celebrate the 150th anniversary of Confederation.
+TORONTO, Dec.
+11, 2013 /CNW/ - The Honourable Shelly Glover, Minister of Canadian Heritage and Official Languages, today launched pan-Canadian consultations to seek Canadians' views on how they would like to celebrate the 150th anniversary of Confederation.

 "Canada's 150th celebrations will give us the opportunity to reflect on all the things that make Canada the united, prosperous and free country it is today," said Minister Glover.
 "I invite all Canadians across our great country to tell us how they would like to celebrate in 2017."

 The Government of Canada will undertake extensive consultations, with meetings being planned throughout Canada.
+The consultations kicked off today with a roundtable in Toronto, where Minister Glover met with community leaders to discuss their perspective on Canada's approaching milestone anniversary.
 Additional roundtables in other communities will be announced at a later date.

-Over the next four years, celebrations will mark key historic milestones that have defined our country.
+Over the next four years, on the Road to 2017, celebrations will mark key historic milestones that have defined our country.
 In 2014, commemorations will include the centennial of the start of the First World War, the 75th anniversary of the start of the Second World War, the bicentennial of Sir George-Étienne Cartier's birth and the 150th anniversary of the Charlottetown and Québec Conferences.

 SOURCE: Canadian Heritage